Donkelly-Analyst/Hypertension-Analysis/README.md

 ### *Data Analysis*

 ```
-Number of Non-Smokers that Have Hypertension
+---Number of Non-Smokers that Have Hypertension
 SELECT COUNT(*) AS non_smokers_with_hypertension
 FROM health_data
 WHERE Smoking_Status = 'Non-Smoker'
   AND Hypertension = 'Yes';

-Sum of Stress_Score by BP_History
+---Sum of Stress_Score by BP_History
 SELECT BP_History,
        SUM(Stress_Score) AS total_stress_score
 FROM health_data
 GROUP BY BP_History;

-Sum of Salt_Intake by BP_History and Age_Grade
+---Sum of Salt_Intake by BP_History and Age_Grade

 SELECT BP_History,
        Age_Grade,